 Upon reaching a return

-statement, the execution of the function stops and control returns to the function that made the call.
+statement, the execution of the function stops and control is returned to the calling function.

 #include <iostream>